 The mission of the Science, Mathematics, and Technology Education Program at Western Washington University is to be a national model of the highest quality preparation of future elementary and secondary science teachers; to participate in research and dissemination of new knowledge in science education and education reform to the university and K-12 communities; and to serve as a valuable science and education resource to the university and broader community.

-SMATE is a program within the College of Sciences and Technology (CST) but with strong collaboration with Woodring, College of Education.
-Currently, six disciplinary faculty from Physics (1), Chemistry (1), Biology (2), and Geology (2) have split (50:50) appointments between their department and SMATE.
-A search is currently underway for a second Chemistry/Education position and a second Physics/Education position and a Computer Science/Education position are currently under discussion.
+SMATE is a program within the College of Science and Engineering (CSE) but with strong collaboration with Woodring, College of Education.
+Currently, eight disciplinary faculty from Physics (2), Chemistry (2), Biology (2), and Geology (2) have split (50:50) appointments between their department and SMATE.
 In addition, 2 education faculty from Woodring, have split (50:50) appointments with SMATE.
+Discussions are currently underway to add similar positions in Computer Science/Education and Engineering Education.
 Two Mathematics Education faculty also work with SMATE on a regular basis, but are full time in Mathematics.
 All faculty are promoted and tenured within their disciplinary units, with the SMATE Director providing input on tenure and promotion decisions to the departments.
 The Director has a nine month dual appointment in SMATE and a disciplinary department.
-He/She oversees the operations, budget, strategic planning activities and evaluation of SMATE, but works collaboratively with SMATE faculty and staff, department chairs and the Deans of CST and Education to achieve program, college, and university goals.
-SMATE is supported by two full-time staff; a program manager-administrative assistant, and an assistant director who oversees the STEM education resource center.
-In addition several research associates (including experts in program and project evaluation, teacher professional development, and whole school reform) are supported by grants from NSF, State and Federal Departments of Education, and other external funding sources.
+He/She oversees the operations, budget, strategic planning activities and evaluation of SMATE, but works collaboratively with SMATE faculty and staff, department chairs and the Deans of CSE and Education to achieve program, college, and university goals.
+SMATE is supported by two full-time staff; a SMATE manager, and a senior level administrative assistant who oversee our STEM education resource center and science education courses and students.
+In addition several research associates (including experts in program and project evaluation, education research, teacher professional development, and whole school reform) are supported by grants from NSF, State and Federal Departments of Education, and other external funding sources.

 Description of Programming